 - The action you want your subscribers to take, which can range anywhere between signing up for an event or buying a product or service from you

 In short, you must make your emails timely, relevant, and interesting while planning your email marketing campaign

-From giving people a precise idea about the content of your email to adding a touch of personalization, a good subject line should have it all.
+From giving people a precise idea about your email's content to adding a touch of personalization, a good subject line should have it all.

 If you want your subscribers to read your emails, make sure your email copy is top-notch.
 For extracting the best results, keep your email copy short.
 Also, before you pitch any sales or offers, let people get comfortable with your brand.
 You can add a touch of personalization in your email copy.
 From addressing your subscribers from their first name to targeting users based on their interests and preferences, there is a lot you can do through your email copy.

 No matter how good your email copy is, it is of no use if the design is not up to the mark.
-Remember, the purpose of your email is to get the message across your audience while enticing them to take action.
+Remember, your email's purpose is to get the message across your audience while enticing them to take action.
 From fonts and typography to formatting and having responsive templates, make sure your email design is smooth.
-You must stay away from the clutter and irrelevant elements while making your CTA stand out.
+It would help if you stayed away from the clutter and irrelevant elements while making your CTA stand out.
 See how ILIA has made good use of white space in this email and kept the message to-the-point along with a robust CTA.

-You should also track important email metrics such as click-through rates, open rates, unsubscribes, spam rate, and so on.
+It would help if you also tracked important email metrics such as click-through rates, open rates, unsubscribes, spam rates, and so on.
 This will give you a clear idea about what's working for your email campaign and what's not.
-However, make sure you track your email marketing performance on a consistent basis.
+However, make sure you track your email marketing performance consistently.
 You can do so by establishing a tracking schedule.
 It can either be weekly, monthly, or campaign by campaign.
-It will help you analyze your progress against previous performance, thereby making it easy to spot patterns of improvement or decline.
+It will help you analyze your progress against previous performance, thereby making it easy to spot improvement or decline patterns.